nodejs/docker-node/README.md

 #### Docker Run

-If you run the node image using `docker run` you can use the `-e` flag to override `NPM_CONFIG_LOGLEVEL`.
+If you run the node image using `docker run`, you can use the `-e` flag to override `NPM_CONFIG_LOGLEVEL`.

 ```console